-Department of Teaching, Leadership, and Counseling Mission.
-The Department of Teaching, Leadership, and Counseling offers exemplary programs that prepare candidates for career success in a variety of professional roles and settings.
+School of Education Mission.
+The School of Education offers exemplary programs that prepare candidates for career success in a variety of professional roles and settings.
 As caring, competent, reflective practitioners, our graduates become positive models in their communities and organizations.
 This mission is fulfilled through academic programs based on theory, research, and best practice.
 Further, all graduates learn to value and work with diverse populations and to incorporate technologies that enrich learning and professional endeavors.

-Program Mission Statement: The Special Education Programs at NSU follow the Council for Exceptional Children (CEC) Mission.
+Program Mission Statement: The Master of Education Special Education Programs at NSU follow the Council for Exceptional Children (CEC) Mission.
 The Council for Exceptional Children is a professional association of educators dedicated to advancing the success of children with exceptionalities.
 We accomplish our mission through advocacy, standards, and professional development.